This post may contain affiliate links. If you make a purchase through links on our site, we may earn a commission. Please read our disclosure policy.

 Baking pan sitting on white surface filled with cereal pieces and pretzels all toasted slightly in the oven

 Party mix is ever-evolving.
-No matter whose party mix I try, there are often an innumerable amount of different additions.
+No matter whose party mix I try, there are often an innumerable number of different additions.
 I remember in high school, my friend’s family added Cheerios.
 I know others who add cheese crackers.
 The list is truly endless.
 I think that’s the real draw of party mix: you can make it your own and add whatever you want!

 Close up view of piece of Corn Chex cereal sitting on top of other pieces of cereal and pretzels, all browned in the oven